ELRUM – a facility for rehabilitating and housing people with electrohypersensitivity

 Staying at ELRUM

 People came from all over Sweden to stay at ELRUM.
-During the three years, 120 “guests” stayed there, of which 90% were women, according to one source (another estimates half that number).
+During the first three years, 120 “guests” stayed there, of which 90% were women, according to one source (another estimates half that number).
 A typical stay lasted two weeks, but three weeks were common.

-The guests lived in the upstairs apartments, where they could see how such modified places worked for them.
+The guests lived in the upstairs rooms, where they could see how such modified places worked for them.
 During the day they met with the staff who helped them with advice and to set them up experimenting with the office equipment in the downstairs rooms.

 The rooms downstairs simulated various office settings with IT equipment that was more or less shielded.